mr-builder/mrbuilder/plugins/mrbuilder-plugin-version/Readme.md

-This plugin is a core plugin that provides the root of the [webpack](https://webpack.js.org) support.
+This plugin provides some version information.
+By default it uses the version in your package.json

 ### Options